First Kiss (Kid Rock album)

 First Kiss is the tenth studio album by American singer and songwriter Kid Rock.
 The album was released on February 24, 2015, through Warner Bros.
 Records and Top Dog Records, and is his first and only with Warner Bros. after leaving sister label Atlantic Records in 2014.

 Critical reception

-First Kiss received mixed reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 61, which indicates "generally favorable reviews", based on nine reviews.
 Stephen Thomas Erlewine of AllMusic said, "It's a bit bumpy and sometimes sleepy but it finds old Bob Ritchie settling into his comfort zone, knowing that he's in it for the long haul."
 Anthony DeCurtis of Rolling Stone said, "First Kiss presents few surprises, mostly because Kid Rock's journey from abrasive rap metal to unreconstructed heartland rock has landed him in a sweet spot: big guitars, big drums, big choruses and gravelly vocals."
 Richard Bienstock of Billboard said, "First Kiss is hardly his most adventurous project, but it is perhaps his most easygoing, tuneful one.
 The production is crisp and clean, the guitars are sparkling, the vibe is rollicking but relaxed.
 He sounds better here than he has in a long time."